geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-17/meeting-transcript.md

 I don't know.

 ##### **Qazalin** [[00:32:54](https://www.youtube.com/watch?v=cLnu8McQRlw&t=1974)]
-I just feel that the deletion of Shape Tracker and the deletion of kernel.py puts us in a
+I just feel that the deletion of ShapeTracker and the deletion of kernel.py puts us in a

 ##### **Geohot** [[00:32:59](https://www.youtube.com/watch?v=cLnu8McQRlw&t=1979)]
 place where there's not much more to delete, so we can start actually fixing issues.